ipfs-shipyard/react-idm-wallet/README.md

 ### createIdmWalletObservable(idmWallet)

-Creates an observer able to watch changes of `idmWallet`.
+Creates an observer with the ability to watch changes of `idmWallet`.
 Those changes are captured by adding listeners to the `idmWallet`, such as `idmWallet.locker.onLockedChange(listener)`, and by wrapping functions that mutate underlying data or state, such as `idmWallet.locker.lock()`.

 Note that the same observer will be returned for the same `idmWallet`.